k4zum4-sk/CHRLINE-PatchV2/README.md

 This project is a modified version of the unofficial LINE API, CHRLINE, that fixes circular import issues and import errors.

 Specific changes:

+1. **Fixed Crypto module error on Windows**

+  -Resolved an issue where from Crypto.Cipher import AES and similar imports caused errors on Windows.
+  -Updated import statements in CHRLINE-PatchV2/CHRLINE/e2ee.py and models.py, changing Crypto to Cryptodome to ensure compatibility across all environments.

+2. **Fixed circular imports and related errors**

   - The file thrift.py was conflicting with the thrift library, causing circular imports.
 It has been renamed to chrline_thrift.py to resolve the issue.
   - The import statements in client.py were modified to match the changes in chrline_thrift.

 The basic usage in Japanese is described in the CHRLINE-PatchV2/test file.